jaapo/netpro-project/doc/desc/arch.md

 		| Client 1 | | Client 2 |  | Client 3 | | Client 4 |
 		+----------+ +----------+  +----------+ +----------+

 Every client uses only one file server to access files at a time.
 All file servers use the centralized directory.
-File servers communicate with each other to excange files.
+File servers communicate with each other to exchange files.

+#### Architecture diagram with interfaces
 <center><img alt="System architecture diagram" src="arch.svg" width="75%"></center>